 - The 'declarant' is the name of the person or company that the Penalty Notice has been originally addressed to.

-- An organisation's Roads and Maritime Services customer number is found on the vehicle's registration papers.
+- An organisation's Transport for NSW customer number is found on the vehicle's registration papers.

 - You can be fined and lose your driving privileges if you make a false nomination.